A history of about 150 years in Asakusa,

 Kusatsu-Tei offers a wide range of labels of Japanese sake, carefully selected to bring out the taste of the cuisine, chiefly from locales that have some connection to the establishment.
 Be sure to let staff know of any preferences you may have.
 They will propose your ultimate match of Japanese cuisine and sake.

 On days of celebration and recollection

 A restaurant is a place where you can spend time together with those you care about on important days in your life, such as the weaning ceremony held on the 100th day after a child’s birth, days of celebration of the healthy growth of children aged three, five, and seven years, the betrothal ceremony that is part of the preparations for wedding day, and parties to celebrate auspicious ages such as 60 and 77 years.
 Why not enjoy traditional Edo cuisine while spending time with family members during such commemorations?

 Kusatsu-Tei will help you enjoy these important days with satisfying meals and hospitality.

-Please make the reservations by TableCheck Inc.
+Make the reservations by TableCheck Inc. or calling us directly.